tjthejuggler/JuggleHub/README.md

 - **Confidence Threshold**: Adjusts the minimum confidence level for a detected object to be considered a valid detection.
 Higher values reduce false positives but may miss less clear objects.
 - **NMS Threshold**: Controls the "non-maximum suppression" threshold, which merges overlapping bounding boxes.
 Higher values allow more overlap, while lower values are stricter.

-#### ByteTrack Settings
-- **Track Buffer (Frames)**: Defines how many frames a "lost" track is kept in memory before being deleted.
-Increasing this value helps maintain consistent IDs for objects that are temporarily occluded.
-- **Track Threshold**: The confidence threshold required to initiate a new track.
-- **High Confidence Threshold**: The confidence threshold for the first association step, where high-confidence detections are matched to existing tracks.
-- **Match Threshold**: The IoU (Intersection over Union) threshold for associating detections with existing tracks.
-A lower value makes it easier to associate a detection with a track, even if they don't perfectly overlap.

 ## 🤖 DNN-Based Tracking System